networksuperman/networksuperman/README.md

 Hi.
 My name is Igor Panarin.

-If you need Network Engineer, System Administrator or DevOps Engineer, you are Welcome!
+If you need DevOps Engineer, you are Welcome!

 ---